tasmota/docs/docs/WebUI.md

 Tasmota's web user interface is a practical way to control and manage your tasmotized device.

+!!! warning
+    WebUI **does not** and **can not** have all the fetaures and commands implemented.
+For precise and complete control use Console or MQTT commands!

 To access the webUI use your device's IP address in your favorite web browser.

 By default, webUI starts in unprotected admin mode which allows complete access to your device to anyone with access to that IP.